raiding force was defeated by Alfred’s brother Aethelstan in a naval battle off Sandwich, Kent.

 Battle of Farnham

 While Alfred had been busy trying to make peace with Haesten, the Appledore Vikings had raided towns in Hampshire and Berkshire.
 They were returning to Appledore with their booty but were cut off by Alfred’s son, Edward who recovered the stolen treasure and put them to flight.
-Edward then pursued the Vikings, caught up with them and held them under siege at Thorney.
+Edward then pursued the Vikings, caught up with them and held them under siege at Thorney (near Peterborough).

 While Alfred and Edward had been occupied with the Vikings in Kent and Appledore, the East Anglia Vikings had sailed to Exeter and lay siege to the city.
 Alfred had intended to help his son defeat the Vikings at Thorney but had to divert and go to Exeter to relieve the siege to the city.
-Alfred encircled the besiegers.
-A further group of Vikings marched west probably to relieve the siege of Exeter but they were met at Buttington by a large force led by the Ealdormen of Mercia, Somerset and Wiltshire who succeeded in putting them to flight and the Vikings returned to East Anglia.
-Soon afterwards the Vikings in Exeter withdrew and also returned to East Anglia.
+When he reached Exeter, King Alfred encircled the besiegers.
+Meanwhile, another group of Vikings marched west, probably to relieve the siege of Exeter, but they were met at Buttington by a large force led by the Ealdormen of Mercia, Somerset and Wiltshire who succeeded in putting them to flight.
+Soon afterwards the Vikings in Exeter withdrew to East Anglia.

 The Vikings built a new fort about 20 miles north of London by the river Lea.